alonscheuer/pronoun-mt/README.md

 To prepare the data, run:
 ```
-python collect_data.py 	--config [iwslt2017-en-de|iwslt2017-en-zh]
+python collect_data.py 	--config [de|zh]
 ```
-Choosing between either the `iwslt2017-en-de` config for German, or `iwslt2017-en-zh` for Chinese.
+Choosing between either the `de` config for German, or `zh` for Chinese.
 The code will create the necessary files for running the MuDA tagging.
 This amounts to 9 files overall: for each dataset split (train, validation, test) there is one file containing English sentences (\*_muda.en), one file containing the sentences in the target language (\*_muda.de/zh), and one file containing document ids (\*_docids).
 These are needed as input for MuDA.

 ## MuDA Tagging